 At SLU, I am co-coordinator of the MS-level Silviculture course and teach units on forest hydrology, in particular how forest drainage has affected forests and waterways.
-At Umeå University I taught plant inventory techniques in Ecological Field Methods (Ekologisk Fältmetodik), mushroom keying in Mushroom Identification (Svampkunskap), and plant anatomy and keying in first-year basic courses (Naturens mångfald och Basåret).
+At Umeå University, I taught plant inventory techniques in Ecological Field Methods (Ekologisk Fältmetodik), mushroom keying in Mushroom Identification (Svampkunskap), and plant anatomy and keying in first-year basic courses (Naturens mångfald och Basåret).
 I also supervised small research projects in Forest Ecology and Management as well as Ecology; which included supervising project development, field work, statistics and report writing.
 In this capacity, I've worked with students with many different cultural backgrounds from more than 10 different countries.

-Swedish Research Council Formas Mobility Grant, 2019-2021: "Optimizing digital tools for balancing forest productivity and water quality when managing drained boreal forests" - 1 year at the Natural Resources Institute of Finland (Luke, Helsinki, Finland), 2 years at SLU in Umeå
+Swedish Research Council Formas Mobility Grant, 2019-2023: "Optimizing digital tools for balancing forest productivity and water quality when managing drained boreal forests" - research exchange with Natural Resources Institute of Finland (Luke, Helsinki, Finland), with home university at SLU in Umeå

-Water Joint Programming Initiative (JPI) 2018 JOINT CALL, 2019-2021:“REFORM WATER: Reducing the Effects of FORest Management to inland WATERs” - Consortium of five countries working on questions related to peatland forestry and effects of forest drainage.
+Water Joint Programming Initiative (JPI) 2018 JOINT CALL, 2019-2023:“REFORM WATER: Reducing the Effects of FORest Management to inland WATERs” - Consortium of five countries working on questions related to peatland forestry and effects of forest drainage.